After Surgery Instructions

 Sexual intercourse is permitted the evening of your surgery.
 Use common sense to avoid trauma to the breasts.

 Use of ice/cold packs:

 Following breast augmentation, the breasts will be fairly tight, and there will not be much motion of the breasts.
-A bra is not needed for the first week after surgery.
-You are perfectly fine with no garment for the first week until the swelling subsides, however, if you want support, there are several satisfactory choices.
+A bra is not absolutely essential right after surgery, but a soft, sports bra with a front closure device will be helpful as it provides some support.
+For larger breast augmentations, I believe that support with a bra the first day or two after surgery is very helpful to prevent sagging later on.
+If you prefer, you are perfectly fine with no garment for the first week until the swelling subsides, however, if you want support, there are several satisfactory choices.

-- Sports bra with or without a front closure device
+- Sports bra without a front closure device

 - Regular bra with no underwire

 Most sutures are placed under the skin and will dissolve on their own.
 Occasionally, some of the dissolving sutures will “spit” through the wound as the body attempts to dissolve them.
 They may need to be removed in the office as they appear.
 Sometimes I will intentionally place the sutures so that one end of it sticks out from each end of the incision.
 Those are clipped in the office on the three week visit.

 Showering and Bathing:

 You may shower and gently wash your wounds with soap and water the same day following surgery (See Recipe for Recovery, below).
 It is recommended not to submerge your wounds in bath water for three weeks.
 For your first shower, please have someone nearby, as you may be dizzy and lightheaded.